This chapter should be cited as follows:

 State 1

-The vast majority of newborn babies will fall under this category.
-They will have a heart rate above 100 beats per minute (bpm) and will either cry and establish a normal respiratory pattern, or do so within 60–90 seconds of birth.
-This baby will require no resuscitation and will require only basic care; this is discussed later on in this chapter.
+The majority of newborn infants fall into this category.
+They have a heart rate greater than 100 beats per minute and either cry and establish effective spontaneous respiration immediately after birth, or do so shortly thereafter (within about 60–90 seconds).
+These infants do not require resuscitative interventions and need only routine postnatal care, as discussed later in this chapter.

 State 2